Last updated on April 13th, 2023 at 05:23 am

 It’s like the Goldilocks of motorhomes, and shouldn’t feel too different than driving a van or truck.
 However, remember your height, weight, and width; don’t take those curvy mountain roads too quickly!

-Hopefully you’ve narrowed down the type of RV you’re looking for and found something to perfectly suit your needs!
+Hopefully, you’ve narrowed down the type of RV you’re looking for and found something to perfectly suit your needs!
+So, how can you ensure your RV is easier to drive?

 Bottom line, your fifth-wheel or motorhome will never be able to handle a freeway at the same speed as a Mustang.
 And that’s okay!
 Maybe it’s my Oregonian soul telling me to sit back and relax while towing, but I advise everyone to take their time on the road.